iamme24cl/expense-tracker-frontend/README.md

-Keep track of your income and expense!
+Keep track of your income and expenses!
+This is a small one page application.
+The front end is built with vanilla JavaScript and fetches data from api built with Ruby on Rails.

 This is the front end.
 Here is the link to my back-end.... https://github.com/iamme24cl/expense-tracker-backend